sidgk/end-to-end-dbt-etl/README.md

 - **Automated testing**: Ensures data reliability and stakeholder trust.
 - **Snapshot tracking**: Enables historical auditability.
 - **Documentation**: Clear lineage and business logic transparency.

+**`"A reliable data foundation is the backbone of every decision — this project demonstrates how raw data evolves into trusted business insights.”`**
+**`"Whatever you can't measure, you can't manage`"**